saks0106/FlightPricePrediction/README.md

 # FlightPricePrediction
-This Repository is all End to End Predicting Flight Prices
+This Repository is all End to End Predicting Flight Prices using CICD Pipeline